rstudio/shinycoreci-apps/README.md

 To obtain and correct the shinytest differences, use `shinycoreci::fix_all_gha_branches()`.
 This function will walk you through the steps needed to update all `shinytest` failures and merge in the latest information from each `gha-` branch.
 To approve the differences, click on the "Update & click" button.
 To reject the differences, click on "Quit" button.

+If you receive the error `No information found for sha: ABC1234 .
+Do you have a valid sha?`, you may have to provide the git sha value directly: `shinycoreci::fix_all_gha_branches(sha = "XYZ5678")`.

 In the event that all testing failures can not be addressed by updating shinytest baselines, have a look at the [GHA actions](https://github.com/rstudio/shinycoreci-apps/actions) build log and keep the following troubleshooting tips in mind: